aplasket/aplasket/README.md

 🧠 Lover of logic puzzles, wordle, and strategic board games.

 🌱 My career started in People Operations, engagement, and analytics.
-Passionate about reducing steep learning curves to company-wide software utilization, creating seamless user experiences and advocating for DEI in tech, I decided to pursue software engineering!
+Passionate about reducing steep learning curves to software utilization, creating seamless user experiences and advocating for DEI in tech, I decided to pursue software engineering!

 👩‍🎤 Leveraging years of experience working cross-collaboratively, I'm an empathetic, data-driven developer who's excited to be a part of creating innovative technical solutions that improve efficiency, drive growth and empower people to thrive.